“Grading”/Asssessment of Writing

-- B (score of 85%) will be given for work that is adequate upon “teacher-ready” draft – showing glimmers of mature writing development, reasonable attention to detail, thoughtful discourse, and emerging authentic/appropriate “voice.”
+- B = work that is adequate upon “teacher-ready” draft – shows glimmers of mature writing development, reasonable attention to detail, thoughtful discourse, and emerging authentic/appropriate “voice.”

-- C (score of 75%) will be given for work that is developing upon “teacher-ready” draft – developing mature writing style, could improve attention to detail, focus and elaboration, providing sometimes thoughtful discourse, and glimmers/hints of authentic/appropriate “voice.”
+- C = work that is developing upon “teacher-ready” draft – shows developing writing style, could improve attention to detail, focus and elaboration, providing sometimes thoughtful discourse, and glimmers/hints of authentic/appropriate “voice.”

-- D (score of 65%) will be given for work that is considered unacceptable upon “teacher-ready” draft – generally lacking maturity, attention to detail, thoughtful discourse, and attempt at authentic voice.
+- D = work that is considered unacceptable upon “teacher-ready” draft – generally lacks maturity/developed craft moves, lacks attention to detail, tends toward shallow discourse, and voice seems scattered or non-existent.

-- F (score of 50%) will be given for work that is shoddy upon “teacher-ready” draft, largely incomplete, incredibly late, riddled with errors, or mostly incomprehensible.
+- F = work that is shoddy upon “teacher-ready” draft – largely incomplete, incredibly late, riddled with errors, or mostly incomprehensible.

 *This is NOT a grading scale.
 Just a set of guidelines to show you where you work might fall.
 Writing is always work-in-progress, and as such you may keep developing your craft moves, proofreading/editing skills, ability to engage in thoughtful discourse, and sense of voice.
 No work in this course is final until the final portfolio.